kemalmao19/flake-darwin/README.md

 # MacOS Home Manager with Nix

-This is simple nix flake (update 08/2023)
+This is simple nix flake for darwin

 # Why Nix

 Nix flake provides subcommands for creating, modifying and querying Nix flakes.
 Flakes are the unit for packaging Nix code in a reproducible and discoverable way.
 They can have dependencies on other flakes, making it possible to have multi-repository Nix projects.

 A flake is a filesystem tree (typically fetched from a Git repository or a tarball) that contains a file named flake.nix in the root directory. flake.nix specifies some metadata about the flake such as dependencies (called inputs), as well as its outputs (the Nix values such as packages or NixOS modules provided by the flake).

 # Home Manager

 ![Alt text](https://github.com/kemalmao19/flake/blob/main/gallery/nix.png)

 Nix Home Manager is a component of the Nix package manager ecosystem.
 Nix is a powerful package manager for Unix-like operating systems that provides a purely functional and declarative approach to package management.
 It allows users to define and manage software packages and configurations in a reproducible manner.